Garlic ice cream

 Garlic ice cream served at the annual garlic festival in Kerava, Finland.

 Garlic ice cream is a flavour of ice cream consisting mainly of vanilla, or honey, and cream as a base, to which garlic is added.
-It has been featured at many garlic festivals, including the Gilroy Garlic Festival in Gilroy, California.
+Originally invented by Thomas Cossette Jr, of Wallingford, CT, It has been featured at many garlic festivals, including the Gilroy Garlic Festival in Gilroy, California.

 Preparation and description

 According to a recipe by the San Francisco-based restaurant, The Stinking Rose, which is well known for including garlic in all of its dishes, garlic ice cream is basically vanilla ice cream with some garlic.
 The Scandinavian Garlic & Shots, which is based in Södermalm, serves garlic ice cream which is essentially a combination of honey flavoured ice cream and garlic.
 Garlic ice cream is savoury in taste.

 Reception

-Tasters of garlic ice cream at the 2012 North Quabbin Garlic and Arts Festival had positive feedback for the ice cream flavour, with one of them commenting that it "is really creamy, subtle flavors, but you can taste the garlic".
+Tasters of garlic ice cream at the 2012 North Quabbin Garlic and Arts Festival had positive feedback for the ice cream flavor, with one of them commenting that it "is really creamy, subtle flavors, but you can taste the garlic".